Russian tower block in flames as aircraft crashes

 - Published

-A military aircraft has crashed in a residential area in the southern Russian town of Yeysk.
+A military aircraft has crashed in a residential area of the southern Russian town of Yeysk, killing at least two people and injuring 15.

-Unconfirmed footage of the incident showed a huge fireball engulfing a tower block.
+An apartment block was set on fire and emergency services were called to the scene.

-Russia's Defence Ministry said the plane, a Su-34 bomber, was on a training flight when one of its engines caught fire.
+Russia's Defence Ministry said the plane, a Su-34 fighter bomber, was on a training flight when one of its engines caught fire.

-There is no word yet of casualties, but ambulances and fire engines were seen at the scene.

-The fighter pilots in the aircraft were able to escape before the crash, the ministry said.
+The pilots in the aircraft ejected before the crash, the ministry said.

 "According to a report from the pilots, who jettisoned from the plane, the reason for the crash was a fire in one of the engines during take-off," its statement said.

+"At the point where the Su-34 came down, in the courtyard of a residential block, the plane's fuel supply caught fire."

-In a telegram post (in Russian), the governor of the Krasnodar territory, which Yeysk is part of, said he was on his way to the town and all regional and local fire services were fighting the fire.
+In a telegram post (in Russian), the governor of the Krasnodar territory, which Yeysk is part of, said he was on his way to the town and all regional and local fire services were battling the blaze.

+Local media report the fire engulfed five floors of the multi-storey building and a number of apartment blocks have been damaged.

+The Kremlin has ordered national and regional authorities to provide "all necessary assistance" to victims of the fire in the centre of the southern city of Yeysk, Tass news agency reports.